plerk/Test-Spelling-Hunspell/README.md

 [Text::Hunspell](https://metacpan.org/pod/Text::Hunspell) or [Text::Hunspell::FFI](https://metacpan.org/pod/Text::Hunspell::FFI)).

-There are already a few spell checking modules on CPAN, but most either look for very spcific sort of spelling errors, or use a variety of different checkers depending on what is available.
+There are already a few spell checking modules on CPAN, but most either look for very specific sort of spelling errors, or use a variety of different checkers depending on what is available.
 This module is intended to be a little more repeatable, by requiring a specific dictionary / word list be specified, and